Regular clinic registration ends in…

 Spend 2 days learning from some of the best minds in the sport.

-TRAIN WITH WORLD-CLASS COACHES IN EVERY EVENT
+TRAIN WITH WORLD-CLASS COACHES IN EVERY EVENT GROUP

 With experience coaching high school, college, and professional track & field, clinic staff have found success at every level.
 Collectively they’ve coached over 400 NCAA All-Americans and 20 Olympians.
-Through 12 total hours of training instruction, you’ll learn the skills you need to take your performance to the next level – no matter your event.
+Through 12 total hours of training instruction, you’ll learn the skills you need to take your performance to the next level – no matter your event group.

 LEARN THE CONCEPTS BEHIND ELITE PERFORMANCE